akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 With this flow type, you can connect ERP, DAM, MDM,...
 :::

-If you choose this option, the connection dashboard feature will focus on the data that is pushed inside the PIM via this connection.
+If you choose this option, the Data flows dashboard feature will focus on the data that is pushed inside the PIM via this connection.

 ## The `Destination connection` flow type